alanng10/Alga/Docue/a.md

 "i" for inter.
 "a" for any.

-Algin word spell is Any land glob share integra never kind inter any.
+Algin word spell is Any land glob share integra never kind.

 Algin civil done is Algin word spell.

-Algin civil done is Any landed shared integrated each kind inter included any.
+Algin civil done is Any landed shared integrated each kind.

 Algin land is temperate climate north america.